Aurora Nilsson

-Aurora Nilsson, also known as Rora Asim Khan (1 January 1894 – 1972), was a Swedish writer who became known for her autobiographical depiction, Flykten från harem ("Escape from Harem"), about her experiences in Afghanistan during her marriage to an Afghan diplomat, Asim Khan, in the 1920s.
-A novel by Thomas Löfström is based upon her story.
+Aurora Nilsson (1 January 1894 – 1972), also known as Rora Asim Khan, was a Swedish writer who became known for her autobiographical depiction, The Flight from a Harem (Flykten från harem), about her experiences in Afghanistan during her marriage to an Afghan diplomat, Asim Khan, in the 1920s.
 Her autobiography gives a valuable insight in the life of a harem in 1920s Afghanistan.
 Her divorce (1927) was at the time unique in Afghanistan.

+A novel by Thomas Löfström is based upon her story.

 Early life and marriage

-Nilsson was born Västerhaninge.
+Nilsson was born in Västerhaninge.
 In 1925, she was studying art in Berlin; the Golden Twenties was a vibrant period in the history of the city.
 There she met and married Asim Khan, an Afghan who was the son of a former government minister, who was studying technique at the expense of the Afghan government.
 The Afghan embassy acknowledged the marriage after Nilsson signed a statement that she would accept Afghan customs and, some time in the future, convert to Islam.
 She never did convert, however.

 The newly-married couple travelled to Afghanistan in 1926.
 During the journey, Khan changed, according to Nilsson, from a modern person to a man more and more aware of Afghan customs the closer they came to his homeland.
 En route he abused her twice.
 In Kabul, Nilsson was severely shocked about her new living conditions and was not able to adjust herself to them.
 She was forced to wear a veil (hijab) and was not allowed to leave the house except with her husband's permission, nor look out of the windows, or to talk when she visited a shop (purdah).
 She also discovered that her husband had a servant who was in fact his second wife.
 She aroused a lot of attention.